MemoireMorte/Memo-1/README.md

 ca65 -D memo msbasic.s -o ../out/memo.o &&
 ld65 -C memo.cfg ../out/memo.o -o ../out/memo.bin -Ln ../out/memo.lbl
 ```

+## Use BASIC with a minitel
+There is not much to say, beside that the keyboard lacks some characters.
+The @ symbole is still line delete.
+Ctrl+C Breaks running code (it only works in extended keyboard mode, which is automatically activated from the menu when selecting basic).
+_ (underscore) is the correction key ( `10 PRINT"Hello_"` will be interpreted as `10 PRINT"Hell"` ).
+To get the _ character, on some keyboards it's Ctrl+6.

 ## Licenses & credits